JPipkin/SFDC-Record-Type-Picklist/ReadME.md

 	2. Click "New"
 	3. Set "Provider Type" to "Salesforce"
 	4. Populate "Name" and "URL Suffix" with whatever you would like
+	5. Populate "Consumer Key" and "Consumer Secret" with values from #1
-	5. Click "Save"
+	6. Click "Save"
-	6. Copy the generated "Callback URL"
+	7. Copy the generated "Callback URL"
 3. Update Connected App callback URL
 	1. Go back to the connected app from step #1
 	2. Update the callback url with the callback url from the Auth Provider in step #2